 1. Consider Short Term Health Insurance

-Short term health plans usually have lower monthly premiums (up to 50% less) than major medical insurance, and many have lower deductibles than the national trend.
-In 2017, the average short term plan deductible was $3,434—$2,658 less than the average deductible for a bronze plan ($6,092).
-Some short term plans even offer deductible options as low as $1,000.
+Short term health plans usually have lower monthly premiums than major medical insurance, and many have lower deductibles than the national trend.
+Short-term insurance has deductibles ranging from $1,000 to more than $10,000.
+The average deductible for a bronze plan in 2020 is $6,741.

 Why are short term coverage often more affordable?
 These policies are not required to adhere to ACA requirements, which means they don’t include all 10 essential health benefits and typically don’t cover pre-existing conditions.
 They do, however, provide a range of benefits to help you pay for unexpected medical expenses resulting from illness or injury.

 Short term medical plans aren’t the junk policies the media sometimes makes them out to be.
 They are a valid option for those who need temporary, affordable coverage between major medical insurance policies as well as those seeking an alternative to gain financial relief from ACA plans, even if it is for a limited time.
 You can apply for short term health insurance year-round and, depending on your state, you can obtain coverage for 30 days up to 364 days.